 Whataburger is a Texas institution!
-Beloved by so many, that is was declared our stately equivalent of a national treasure, a Texas Treasure, by the 77th Texas Legislature.
+Beloved by so many, that it was declared our stately equivalent of a national treasure, a Texas Treasure, by the 77th Texas Legislature.
 It is known by most Texans that Whataburger has a presence in “friendly states” (and Oklahoma).
-However what most Texans probably don’t know is that Whataburger had a presence in Southern California from the Mid 70’s (~1973) until 1987.
+However, what most Texans probably don’t know is that Whataburger had a presence in Southern California from the Mid-70s (~1973) until 1987.

 |155 South Oxnard Boulevard Oxnard, CA||Still resembles a Whataburger in Name, Design and Menu!|